geotools/geotools/docs/user/unsupported/swing/jmappane.rst

   // set a renderer to use with the map pane mapPane.setRenderer( new StreamingRenderer() );

-  // set the map context that contains the layers to be displayed MapContext context = ... mapPane.setMapContext( context );
+  // set the map content that contains the layers to be displayed MapContent content = ... mapPane.setMapContent( content );

 Display Area
 ''''''''''''